Published on

 The list goes on.
 Your imagination is pretty much the limit, and both platforms have large communities of users to interact with, regularly coming out with new ideas, guides, and templates.

-However, Airtable takes the lead in tangible, real-life customer-facing use cases, thanks to integrations with third parties such as Softr, which allow users to turn their Airtable bases into full-on backend databases, fueling web apps.
+However, Airtable takes the lead in tangible, real-life customer-facing use cases, thanks to integrations with third parties such as Softr, which allow users to turn their Airtable bases into full-on backend databases, fueling business apps and portals.
 More on that in the next section.

 Integrations